Sales compensation plan: types, terms and how to build one that works

 The backbone of every successful sales team is happy, motivated salespeople.

-Developing your compensation plan will take hard work, careful planning and constant monitoring and tweaking, but it can pay off greatly.
+Developing sales compensation strategies takes hard work, careful planning and constant monitoring and tweaking, but it can pay off greatly.

-However, remember that no sales commission plan is perfect and your company will likely change its goals over time.
-Keeping communication open is the key to making your strategies successful.
-It can also help to regularly research sales incentive plan examples.
+However, no sales commission plan is perfect and your company will likely change its business objectives over time.

 Driving business growth